Programs intended for new faculty, usually those at or below the rank of Assistant Professor.

 Department of Defense (DOD)

 • Air Force Young Investigator Research Program (YIP): Supports young scientists and engineers in Air Force relevant disciplines and is designed to promote innovative research in science and engineering.
-Open to U.S. citizens, nationals, and permanent residents holding tenure-track positions who have received Ph.D. or equivalent degrees on or after 01 Apr 2017.
-Deadline: Variable, check current solicitation, usually in summer.; $450K.
+Open to U.S. citizens, nationals, and permanent residents holding tenure-track positions who have received Ph.D. or equivalent degrees within the past 7 years (check current solicitation for cutoff date).
+Awards are $450k over 3 years.
+Deadline: Variable, check current solicitation, usually in spring.
 Relevant to: STEM

-• Office of Naval Research (ONR) Young Investigator Program (YIP): This program seeks to identify and support academic scientists and engineers who are in their first or second full-time tenure-track or tenure-track-equivalent academic appointment, who have received their PhD or equivalent degree on or after 01 January 2017, and who show exceptional promise for doing creative research.
-Deadline: Variable, check current solicitation.
-FY22 and FY23 deadlines were in July; up to $170K per year for 3 years.
+• Office of Naval Research (ONR) Young Investigator Program (YIP): This program seeks to identify and support academic scientists and engineers who are in their first or second full-time tenure-track or tenure-track-equivalent academic appointment, who have received their PhD or equivalent degree within the past 7 years (check current solicitation for cutoff date), and who show exceptional promise for doing creative research.
+Awards are $750k over 3 years.
+Deadline: Variable, usually spring or summer, check current solicitation.
 Relevant to: STEM

 • DARPA Young Faculty Award (YFA): This program accepts single-author grant proposals for research and development in the areas of physical sciences, engineering, materials, mathematics, biology, computing, informatics, social science, and manufacturing.
-Participation is limited to untenured Assistant or Associate Professors within 5 years of appointment to a tenure-track position.
-Deadline: RFP typically posted between August and September; $500k.
+Participation is limited to untenured Assistant Professors or Associate Professors within 3 years of tenure.
+Awards are up to $1M over 3 years.
+Deadline: RFP typically posted between August and September.
 Relevant to: STEM

 • Army Research Office (ARO) Young Investigator Program (YIP): This program is open to researchers in tenure-track positions who have held their graduate degrees for fewer than five years at the time of application.
 Proposals are invited for research in the following areas: chemical sciences, physics, life sciences, mechanical sciences, electronics, earth sciences, materials, computing, mathematics, network sciences.
+Awards are $360k over 3 years.
 Application guidelines are available in the current ARO Broad Agency Announcement.
-Deadline: Proposals accepted at any time; $120K per year for three years.
+Deadline: Proposals accepted at any time.
 Relevant to: STEM

 Department of Energy (DOE)